Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Generally speaking, we think it is best to fly to Romania.
 Taking a train or bus from even the closest major cities (like Budapest) will be a long, slow journey.

 There are several airports in Romania that make it easy for travelers to fly into one city and out of another.
-In our outlined Itinerary for Romania for a Week, we recommend flying into Bucharest and flying out of Sibiu.
+In our outlined Itinerary for Romania for a Week, we recommend flying into Bucharest and out of Sibiu.

 Getting Around Romania

 Tickets for buses typically cost less than trains, yet they usually take about the same amount of time.
-The best reasons to use the train are that they are typically more comfortable than buses, they are more reliable (in terms of breakdowns and staying on schedule) and they have on-board toilets.
+The trains, however, are slightly more comfortable and reliable than buses and more likely to have working toilets.
+Buses, on the other hand, are cheaper, often have better timetables and serve more places than trains.

 Where To Stay in Romania